-The Green Gathering is held just outside Chepstow, a walled Welsh border town full of history and charm yet easily accessible.
+The festival is held just outside Chepstow, a Welsh border town full of history and charm yet easily accessible.
 Chepstow has a busy train station and is close to the M4, just 18 miles from Bristol and 125 miles from London.

-The festival site is a mile or so from town, on a hill with spectacular views across the Severn estuary and Wye Valley.
-The neoclassical ruins of Piercefield House provide an atmospheric backdrop (some festivals build ruined buildings as stage sets – we’re lucky and have a real one!).
+The site is a mile or so from town, on a hill with spectacular views across the Severn estuary and Wye Valley.
+The neoclassical ruins of Piercefield House provide an atmospheric backdrop.

 The surrounding countryside – complete with ancient woodland, standing stones, grottoes, look-outs, caves and local legends – is a designated Area of Outstanding Natural Beauty (AONB).